Will DeFi and Bitcoin lending survive in 2021? Is it here to stay or is it a passing fad?

 Nevertheless, even though the hype around DeFi may be justified, and even though it may be here to stay — there are certain risks that would cloud the future of DeFi in 2021.

 DeFi is still a new technology and new financial product.
 There are bugs in the system.

 There have been several instances where a DeFi platform was hacked for their funds.
 After all, even if the DeFi smart contract is secure, other issues may exist.

 For example, what if the DeFi developers don’t secure the funds of their customers properly?
 What if their hot wallets get hacked?
 What if their cold wallets are stolen or otherwise compromised somehow?

 DeFi financial services are not regulated.
 The only security standards and fair practice standards they need to adhere to are the ones they choose to stick to.

-If the platform choses to hold themselves to a high standard of security and fair practice, then their customers will be safe.
+If the platform chooses to hold itself to a high standard of security and fair practice, then its customers will be safe.
 If not — then not.

 All it takes is enough platforms to lose their funds to hacks or exit scams, and the reputation of the entire industry will suffer.

 2021 will be a year where DeFi must grow and regulate itself enough to keep a strong reputation of safety for their customers — otherwise the year will be a tough one to endure.